samplchallenges/SAMPL7/physical_property/permeability/permeability_challenge_instructions.md

 If multiple submissions are incorrectly provided as "ranked" by a single participant, we will judge only one of them; likely this will be the first submitted, but it may be a random submission.

-## Predictions using multiple microstates
-If you have evaluated additional microstates for some of the molecules, we ask that you use the following formating for these predictions:
-`ID tag`, `Molecule ID/IDs considered (no commas)`, `TFE`, `TFE SEM`, `TFE model uncertainty`.
-If you have evaluated additional microstates then the molecule ID used in the `Molecule ID/IDs considered (no commas)` section needs to be in the format: `SMXX_ext001` (number can vary).
-If multiple microstates are used, please report the order of population in the aqueous phase in descending order.
-Please list your chosen molecule ID, microstate populations and SMILES strings in the `METHOD DESCRIPTION SECTION` in your submission file.

 ## Experimental details
 Effective permeability (log<sub>*P*<sub>*app*</sub></sub>) was measured by Parallel Artificial Membrane Permeability Assay (PAMPA) using the Corning GentestTM pre-coated PAMPA plate system with quantitation by HPLC-UV (experiments carried out by Analyza, Inc).